thedirtyd/yet-another-media-player/README.md

 - Auto-switches to the active media player
   - Manually selected players will pin in place for the current session until manually removed
 - Action buttons run any Home Assistant service or script
+  - Pass currently selected entity to a script
 - Use "current" for the entity_id to reference the currently selected media player (see example below)
 - Set match_theme to TRUE to have the cards accent colors follow your selected accent theme color
 - Use collapse_on_idle to collapse the card down when nothing is playing.
 This looks great on mobile!